 —Dr. Leonidas Efthymiou (PhD)

-Assistant Prof. in Tourism (Cyprus)
+Assistant Prof. in Tourism & Author (Cyprus)

 "Metamorphoses: Poetic Discourses is not poetry that treats life, nature, or love as 'emotions recollected in tranquillity', 'outpourings of the heart' or 'whispers of the soul' in the usual romantic, metaphysical, or mystical traditions of verse.
 What we have instead is an intense exploration of philosophical and existential issues encompassing sensations, emotions, thought, imagination, language and communication.
 Ali's poems illustrate the unique convening power of contemporary Poetry.
 His Muse is able to summon a whole band of images and inputs from diverse fields of knowledge, ancient and modern, and to employ them as the means for probing and exploring sensations, emotions and concepts that move and mould consciousness today.
 A notable feature of this work is the interplay of the material and the non-material forces in nature and human life.
 Irony, wit and epigram permeate his verse.
 Allusion, allegory, innuendo and wordplay are freely at work.
 His poetry reflects the turmoil and turbulence of our age on the one hand, and the road to self-enlightenment and transcendence on the other."

 —Ejaz Rahim (MA in English)

 Sitara-i-Imtiaz for Literature, Poet & Author (PAK)